Conditional placeholders

 HTML content

-The HTML content object opens the Edit HTML Snippet window (Fig. 11.) that looks like a simplified version of the signature template editor.
+Select HTML content to open the Edit HTML Snippet window (Fig. 13.) that looks like a simplified version of the signature template editor.
 This simplified editor also has most of the options used to create full-featured email signature templates.

-Fig. 11.
-The Edit HTML Snippet window used to edit placeholder values.
+Fig. 13.
+The Edit HTML Snippet window is used to edit placeholder values.

-If you select another object in the Placeholder value cell (e.g. a placeholder or picture) and then select HTML content from the drop-down menu, this object will appear in the Edit HTML Snippet window as well (Fig. 12.).
+If you select a different content type in the Placeholder value cell (e.g. a placeholder or picture) and then select HTML content from the drop-down menu, the previously selected content will appear in the Edit HTML Snippet window as well (Fig. 14.).
+You can use the available tools to make additional changes to your value (e.g. apply bold formatting, change font size or color, etc.).

 Tip

 Make sure to use RT tags together with your conditional placeholder.
 That way, if the placeholder has no value, the program can remove the empty space from the email signature.
-Learn more about the Remove empty placeholder option
+Learn more about the Remove if blank feature

 Insert a conditional placeholder

-After you created a conditional placeholder, you can insert it into your email signature template.
+After you created a conditional placeholder, you can insert it into your email signature or auto-reply message template.
 To do so, first place the cursor in the signature where you want to insert the placeholder.
-Next, select Conditional placeholders on the ribbon and click the name of the conditional placeholder you want to use (Fig. 14.).
+Next, select Conditional placeholders on the ribbon and click the name of the conditional placeholder you want to use (Fig. 17.).

-Fig. 14.
-Inserting a conditional placeholder to a signature template.
+Fig. 17.
+Inserting a conditional placeholder into a signature template.

 Examples of use

-By default, if a placeholder cannot be filled with user information, e.g. because this information is missing from the Active Directory, an empty space will appear in an email signature instead of the placeholder (this empty space can be easily removed using the Remove empty placeholder option).
-However, by using conditional placeholders, it is also possible to replace that placeholder with different information, e.g. taken form a different AD attribute or with a fixed value.
+By default, if a placeholder cannot be replaced with data pulled from Entra ID (e.g. since that data is missing), an empty space will appear in its place in an email signature or automatic reply (this empty space can be easily removed by using the Remove if blank feature).
+However, by using conditional placeholders, you can instead replace that placeholder with different data, e.g. a fixed value or information taken from another Entra ID attribute.

-- Open the Conditional placeholder manager and create or edit a conditional placeholder (learn more).
+- Open the Conditional placeholders manager and create or edit a conditional placeholder (as described here).

 - Add the following condition: